birromer/forest/site/content/post/2022-11-28-Two generals problem.md

 At first, we can see that Bob, without any messages received, consider equally the possibility of Alice having sent either the command to attack at dawn or to attack at noon.
 Once a message is received, Alice will see as equally possible the case where Bob received the message or it has not.
 This same pattern will repeat forever, and we can say that topologically it will always have one connected component.
-The impossibility appears when we compare with what are the desired configurations, with three different scenarios where they either both attack at dawn, at noon or not at all, seen in figure <fig:solvability_generals>.
+The impossibility appears when we compare with what are the desired configurations, with three different scenarios where they either both attack at dawn, at noon or not at all, seen in the figure bellow.
 Topologically this constitutes three disconnected components, which is impossible to map functionally from the previous space.
 This will be further explained in colorless tasks and general tasks, where the precise requirements for solvability are exposed.

 <a id="figure--fig:solvability-generals"></a>

 {{< figure src="/ox-hugo/solvability_generals.png" caption="<span class=\"figure-number\">Figure 2: </span>The impossible mapping for the generals communication, credit to <&herlihyDistributedComputingCombinatorial2014>." >}}

+## segundo item {#segundo-item}

+<~/mega/org/library.bib>